-This icon indicates that Dante Via is not set as the default audio device for your computer.
+- Dante Via is not set as the default audio device for your computer.
 To use Dante Via for audio, you will need to manually set Dante Via as the default audio device using the standard process for your operating system.
+Or: - In Windows, the Dante Via sound device is missing or disabled.
+See Checking That the Dante Via Sound Device is Enabled in Windows for more information.

-This icon indicates that Dante via is out of resources for audio processing.
-See Insufficient Resources for more information.
+This icon indicates that

+Dante via is out of

+resources for audio

+processing.
+See

+Insufficient Resources for

+more information.